-The proposed Project also includes implementation of the New Bullards Bar Reservoir Woody Material Management Plan (GS3).
-The New Bullards Bar element of the plan was developed to manage woody material through stockpiling at the primary burn site (may use secondary burn site if primary is full) and disposal of such material through burning.
+The proposed Project also includes implementation of the New Bullards Bar Floating Material Plan (GS6).
+The plan was developed to manage floating debris in New Bullards Bar Reservoir through stockpiling woody material in one of three coves, and disposal of such material through burning.
 Coves 1 and 2 are the primary and secondary coves selected for storage and disposal of woody debris, both located on the west shore of Garden Point peninsula.
 Cove 3 was selected to serve only as a temporary storage area until the debris could be moved to Cove 1 or 2 for disposal.
 YCWA will apply LOPs and protective buffers to nesting and wintering bald eagles, and expansion territories in accordance with the BiOp during management of floating material.